DSD-DBS/capella-model-explorer/CONTRIBUTING.md

 Use [uv](https://docs.astral.sh/uv/) to set up a local development environment.

-Additionally, you need to have `npm` installed to build the JS/CSS bundles, and optionally Docker to build and run Docker images.
+Additionally, you need to have `pnpm` installed to build the JS/CSS bundles, and optionally Docker to build and run Docker images.

 ```sh
 git clone https://github.com/DSD-DBS/capella-model-explorer